 4. Wash your windows when the sun isn’t out

-It is often when the weather is nice and warm that we decide to wash our windows (probably because it is during these times that is seen most).
+It is often when the weather is nice and warm that we decide to wash our windows (probably because it is during these times that dirt is seen most).
 However, it is paradoxically the worst time to do it!
-Washing your windows in direct sunlight and/or under powerful heat the best way to create traces.
+Washing your windows in direct sunlight and/or under powerful heat is the best way to create traces.

 In a nutshell…